google/fuzzbench/docs/running-a-local-experiment/running_a_local_experiment.md

 * `--no-dictionaries` - to skip using dictionaries across all benchmarks.
 * `--oss-fuzz-corpus` - use the latest corpora from OSS-Fuzz across all benchmarks (where available).
+* `--concurrent-builds N` - to limit the number of concurrent builds, useful when having limited memory.
+* `--runners-cpus` - to limit the number of usable CPUs by the runner containers (in which fuzzers run).
+* `--measurers-cpus` - to limit the number of usable CPUs by the measurer containers.

 ## Viewing reports